How Asset-Based Lending Can Drive Growth and Improve Cash Flow for Consumer Product Businesses

 When Should Your Business Consider ABL?

-ABL is a powerful tool, but it’s best suited for businesses with strong inventory and accounts receivable assets.
+ABL is a powerful tool, but it’s best suited for businesses with stronger inventory and accounts receivable assets.
 Here are some key signs that ABL might be the right solution for your business:

 - You Have Strong Accounts Receivable: If your business is growing and has a large volume of receivables, ABL helps unlock cash from these unpaid invoices, enabling you to continue operations without waiting for customer payments.